• 1-3 Days Delivery

 Damp Proofing Treatment and Costs

 Damp problems in buildings are usually caused by condensation or penetrating damp.
-In some rarer cases, rising damp is the cause of the damp issues.
-These types of damp can all pose real problems to homeowners.
-They can ruin your interior decoraction, damage carpets and woodwork, and in severe cases, cause structural damage.
+In some rarer cases, rising damp is the root cause.
+Any damp issue can pose a real problem to homeowners.
+They can ruin your interior decoration, damage carpets and woodwork, and in severe cases, cause structural damage.
 Damp can also make your home feel unwelcoming.

-Many people avoid treating damp early on because of the costs of damp proofing - they believe the treatment is expensive.
+Many people avoid treating damp early on because they believe the treatment is expensive.
 This isn't often the case.
-Also, by delaying treatment the problem will get worse and become more expensive.
-If your property is suffering from damp, the best thing to do is act fast as it will save you a lot of hassle and money.
+It’s also worth noting that delaying treatment will exacerbate the problem, making it more expensive.
+If your property is suffering from damp, the best thing to do is act fast - it will save you a lot of hassle and money.

 Condensation Treatment Costs

-Condensation is relatively inexpensive to treat, providing you have spotted it early.
-There are a range of condensation control products on the market to treat the effects of condensation, from anti-mould paints to whole house ventilation systems.
+Condensation is relatively inexpensive to treat, providing you spot it early.
+There are a range of condensation control products on the market, from preventative methods to treating the effects of condensation.
+These span from anti-condensation paint to whole-house ventilation systems.

 Minor condensation problems can be treated cheaply and quickly.
-Permagard stock a passive condensation control vent with no-moving parts that is easy to install for just £16.50 excluding VAT.
-However more severe cases of condensation may need specialist advisors to direct you on what solutions are suitable for your property.
-These can include Heat Exchange Units like the Kair Heat Recovery Ventilator which costs over £200.
+Permagard stock a passive condensation control vent with no moving parts that is easy to install for £23.94 inc VAT.
+However, more severe cases of condensation may need a conversation with our technical experts to direct you on what solutions are suitable for your property.

 Penetrating Damp Treatment Costs